The Wider QB - Beyond the Classroom

 On Mondays during period 6, the entire Year 7 and 8 year groups embark on their journeys within our topic areas.
 Each area is filled with new opportunities, such as understanding Relationships and their importance in creating successful teams, taking Risks in the name of Language and Science and developing our Responsibility to school, fellow pupils and the community we live in.

-Examples of current opportunities include curling, marching band and gut busters.
+Examples of current opportunities include curling, marching band and public speaking.
 Pupils rotate every three weeks, so they will have taken part in twelve different activities over a school year.

 Developing skills for life and enhancing character and rigour are all firmly part of the wider learning element of Queensbridge life.
 Providing pupils with leadership opportunities and positions of responsibility is a key element to this.

-From being on the School or Arts Council, to becoming a House Leader or a Student Associate, opportunities are present throughout school for pupils to develop responsibility, create positive relationships and see the relevance between different areas of school life.
+From being on the School or Arts Council, to becoming Head of School Council or a Student Associate, opportunities are present throughout school for pupils to develop responsibility, create positive relationships and see the relevance between different areas of school life.

 Twice a year, the Queensbridge timetable shuts down for a week and pupils undertake the unique experience of an iweek.